sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 var labels = buildLabelAnimation(seaboard, southern);
 ```

-Because we're not animating the start (Washington, DC) or end (Atlanta, GA) of any routes, we can go ahead and display those on the map from the start.
+Because we're not animating the start (Washington, <span class="smcp">DC</span>) or end (Atlanta, <span class="smcp">GA</span>) of any routes, we can go ahead and display those on the map from the start.
 We can get the coordinates from any route; the example below uses the `seaboard` data set.

 ``` {.javascript .numberLines}
 var start = seaboard[0];